software-patterns/workshop/patterns/00_PATTERN_TEMPLATE.md

-*There are good reasons to use all of these methods, but people often explain them without much more detail than I've given above.* Why *the methods are useful is often not part of the explanation. —benchristel*
+*There are good reasons to use all of these methods, but people often explain them without much more detail than I've given above.* Why *the methods are useful is often not part of the explanation—or worse, people get the "why" dreadfully wrong. —benchristel*

 When we aren't explicit about goals, methods become dogma, and dogma rots quickly.
 New technologies are invented all the time, but it takes years, sometimes decades, for